2gatherproject/decentralized-social-apps-guide/README.md

 * [License](#license)

 ### Purpose
-The purpose of this document is to provide an overview and guide to existing open-source decentralized applications and platforms for social interaction, social networking, social media, social engagement and creative or project-based collaboration (e.g. Decentralized Autonomous Organizations).
+The purpose of this document is to provide an overview and guide to existing open-source decentralized applications (dapps) and platforms for social interaction, social networking, social media, social engagement and creative or project-based collaboration (e.g. Decentralized Autonomous Organizations).

 For our purposes, **decentralized** means that these apps are peer-to-peer (P2P) and/or rely on decentralized infrastructure like public, open-source blockchains (e.g. Ethereum or Bitcoin) or protocols (e.g. IPFS, Secure Scuttlebut, Dat, Gun, WebTorrent, ActivityPub).
 If they rely on blockchains or protocols like these, it must be practically possible for users to run their own nodes without having to pay fees to any centralized entity.